imaginethat01/bloodjs/README.md

 <h1>It aint perfect.
 It aint pretty. but by God it works.
 Using JS-DOS 6.22</h1>

 I'd like to add persistance.
-Currently there is no way to save a game.
-This is possible, but somewhat tricky.
+Currently all progress will be lost once the browser session is closed.
+This is possible, but somewhat tricky for multiple instances.

 Performance isn't great.
 2D side scrollers seem to work better than 3D games.